 • Daily lectures on ADORE-SANE

-This is the most intense workshop and is exclusively taught in the Bahamas at the SERC - Shark Education & Research Center.
-This workshop in Grand Cay is only suitable for divers who want nothing else than interacting with sharks under different circumstances, get up close and personal with these animals, like to have a glimpse into actual shark research and even be part of it.
+This is the very intense workshop and is exclusively taught in the Bahamas at the SERC - Shark Education & Research Center.
+This workshop in Eleuthera is only suitable for people who genuinely want to deepen their understanding between the sharks and us, and how to intensify the interaction with them.

-• Daily lectures on special topics of shark-human interaction
+• Daily lectures on particular topics of shark-human interaction

 • In-water exercises on shark-human interaction